viadee/vPAV/docs/XorNamingConventionChecker.md

-XOR Naming Convention Checker
+XOR Convention Checker
 =================================
-The XOR Naming Convention Checker processes BPMN models and checks if XOR gateways end with "?".
+The XOR Convention Checker processes BPMN models and checks XOR gateways on predefined naming conventions and an existing default-path.
-For future use, we aim to implement a regex check to verify predefined naming conventions.

 ## Assumptions
 - The **BPMN-models** have to be in the **classpath** at build time